ULB-Darmstadt/shacl-form/src/query/query-mode.md

 - `fieldId` must equal the corresponding `QueryField.id`.
 - `count` is the number of matching root resources for which the field is available.
 Providers should count distinct roots when RDF joins can produce duplicates.
+- `initialValue` pre-selects a discrete bucket when the first facets are applied and the field has no active criterion.
+It is ignored on later refreshes, so users can clear the selection.
+When an initial value is applied, the form emits the resulting query and refreshes facets once.
 - `buckets` supplies discrete RDF values, optional display labels, and counts.
 For a field with `sh:in`, buckets outside the shape's allowed values are discarded.
 An active value missing from refreshed buckets remains selectable with count zero so the user can remove it.
 - `min` and `max` supply typed bounds for numeric and temporal fields.
 When they form a usable interval, the two bound inputs become a range slider.
 - `unavailable: true` hides a facet that cannot offer a meaningful editor, even when it has an active criterion.